Best Must-See Punta Cana Neighborhoods And How To Visit

 By Bus

-If you’re considering bus travel, bus operations in Punta Cana and nearby towns are primarily managed by Expreso Bavaro, with buses departing roughly every 15 minutes.
+If you’re considering bus travel, bus operations in Punta Cana as well as nearby towns are primarily from Expreso Bavaro, with buses departing roughly every 15 minutes.

-However, it’s important to note that bus schedules in Punta Cana are only sometimes guaranteed, and you may sometimes face lengthy wait times, exceeding an hour, for a scheduled bus.
+However, it’s important to note that bus schedules in Punta Cana are only sometimes there, and you may sometimes face lengthy wait times, exceeding an hour, for a scheduled bus.

 While public transportation, such as local buses known as Guaguas, is available, there are more recommended choices for tourists.